MendyLanda/tweet-at-sunrise/README.md

 ## Setup

 1. Clone or download the project files.
+2. Create a virtual environment for the project and install the necessary packages.
+You can use the following commands to create a virtual environment and install the necessary packages:
+        `python3 -m venv venv`
+        `source venv/bin/activate`
+        `pip install -r requirements.txt`
-2. Create a new Twitter app at [https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
+3. Create a new Twitter app at [https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api](https://developer.twitter.com/en/docs/twitter-api/getting-started/getting-access-to-the-twitter-api)
-3. Generate the necessary API keys and access tokens for your app.
+4. Generate the necessary API keys and access tokens for your app.
-4. Rename the `config_template.yml` file to `config.yml` and fill in the necessary values with your API keys and access tokens.
+5. Rename the `config_template.yml` file to `config.yml` and fill in the necessary values with your API keys and access tokens.
-5. Set the city you want the sunrise time for in the `config.yml` file.
+6. Set the city you want the sunrise time for in the `config.yml` file.
 A list of supported cities can be found at [https://sffjunkie.github.io/astral/#cities](https://sffjunkie.github.io/astral/#cities).
-6. Set the content of your tweet in the `config.yml` file.
+7. Set the content of your tweet in the `config.yml` file.
 You can use placeholders (e.g. `{1}`, `{2}`, etc.) in your tweet content to insert dynamic values.
-7. If you want to use placeholders in your tweet content, edit the `placeholders` list in the `tweet_parameters.py` file with the values you want to use.
+8. If you want to use placeholders in your tweet content, edit the `placeholders` list in the `tweet_parameters.py` file with the values you want to use.
-8. Run the `main.py` file to start the bot.
+9. Run the `main.py` file to start the bot.

 ## Customization